Outgrow

-Outgrow is the fourth Japanese studio album (ninth overall) by South Korean singer BoA.
-It was released on February 15, 2006, and features the singles "Do the Motion", "Make a Secret", "Dakishimeru", and "Everlasting".
+Outgrow is the fourth Japanese studio album (ninth overall) by South Korean recording artist BoA.
+It was released through Avex Trax on February 15, 2006, and features the singles "Do the Motion", "Make a Secret", "Dakishimeru", and "Everlasting".
 The album also features the track "First Snow" from BoA's special digital single, "Merry Christmas from BoA".
-Several of the album's songs have either been written or composed by BoA herself.
+Several songs on the album were either written or composed by BoA herself.

+Background and release

-The album comes in two editions, a limited CD+DVD edition, and a regular (unlimited) CD-only edition.
+Outgrow comes in two editions: a limited CD+DVD edition, and a regular (unlimited) CD-only edition.
 Both editions come with different covers (as shown on the table on the right), and the CD features 13 tracks, including a bonus track of "First Snow" alongside 5 new songs.
 The limited edition CD+DVD version includes a DVD with 5 video clips (4 of which are of all of the music videos from the featured singles and an additional special "behind the scenes" clip).